gabriel-ing/FHIR-AI-Hackathon-Kit/README.md

     - Links to a demo of Vibe-coding a UI for a FHIR server
 - **Resources** - Some brief introductions that may be useful to get started quickly.
 These include:
     - What is InterSystems IRIS
-    - What is Results augmented generation (RAG)
+    - What is Retrieval augmented generation (RAG)
     - What is FHIR
 - **Dockerfhir** - Files to create a local IRIS-health-community instance and FHIR server with Docker.
 The main tutorial covers how this should be used.